datacite/blog/source/posts/time-to-make-your-data-count.html.md

 For the academic research community to value research data we need to talk about data-level metrics.
 This is a call out to researchers to utilize data-level metrics as they would with articles, and for academic governance to value these metrics as they do with articles.

 **With the first version of our data-level-metrics infrastructure released, we are excited to work as a community to further drive adoption of data metrics.
-For further updates, follow our twitter @makedatacount.**
+For further updates, follow our twitter makedatacount.**

 ## References